JSTOR-Labs/plant-humanities/ayahuasca/README.md

 <param ve-entity eid="Q1122595"> <!--field museum-->
 <param ve-image
        url="https://fm-digital-assets.fieldmuseum.org/725/857/V0219206F.jpg"
-       label="Specimen of cultivated Banisteriopsis caapi at the Kampong, Florida, 1974.
-Collected by Timothy Plowman" description="The Center for International Environmental Law (CIEL) used this herbarium specimen to demonstrate that Loren Miller's unique B. caapi cultivar in the US already existed before he patented.
-The specimen not only includes a dried plant with its flowers but also a photograph that shows the flowers' coloration." attribution="Courtesy of the Field Museum of Natural History" license="CC BY-NC 4.0"
+       label="The Center for International Environmental Law (CIEL) used this herbarium specimen to demonstrate that Loren Miller's unique B. caapi cultivar in the US already existed before he patented.
+The specimen not only includes a dried plant with its flowers but also a photograph that shows the flowers' coloration.
+Specimen of cultivated Banisteriopsis caapi at the Kampong, Florida, 1974.
+Collected by Timothy Plowman.
+Field Museum of Natural History, CC BY-NC 4.0." fit="contain">
-       fit="contain">
 {#paragraph26}